uninth/check_if_ssl_cert_has_expired/README.md

 ## Installation

-Should work directly on most Linux distributions including cygwin, while OSX and BSD will have to install GNU date and mutt.
+Should work directly on most Linux distributions including cygwin, while OSX and OpenBSD will have to install GNU date first (brew and pkg).

+Please check and change RCPT, SENDERADDR and PATH vars at the top of the script.

 Move `check_cert_expires.sh` some where i.e `/usr/local/bin` and create i.e. `/usr/local/etc/list.txt` based on `list.txt.example`.